 - are managed in accordance with the principles of respect, fairness, responsiveness, transparency and efficiency

-- provide accessible, safe and confidential points of contact for internal and external stakeholders in each country in which we operate
+- provide accessible, safe and confidential points of contact for internal and external stakeholders:

-- requirements for making complaints must take into consideration the needs of the most vulnerable and consider minority and disadvantaged stakeholders
+- take into consideration the needs of the most vulnerable community members and provide access for children and young people

 - provide time-bound processes for investigation, escalation (including the possibility of escalation to the Board) and response

-- ensures the person handling the complaint is different from any person engaged by indigo foundation whose conduct or service is being complained about,
+- ensure the person handling the complaint is different from any person engaged by indigo foundation whose conduct or service is being complained about

-- ensures that due process and natural justice is provided for the complainant and the subject of the complaint, and
+- ensure that due process and natural justice is provided for the complainant and the subject of the complaint, and

-- provides for prompt, firm, and fair corrective action where wrongdoing is identified.
+- provide for prompt, firm, and fair corrective action where wrongdoing is identified.

 Any concerns raised in feedback or complaints will be dealt with within a reasonable time frame.
-We will promptly acknowledge receipt of complaints.
+We aim to promptly acknowledge receipt of complaints within three days.